MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/2-hyper-v.md

 To enable nested virtualization, you need to meet the following prerequisites:

-- Both the Hyper-V host and the guest VM must be Windows Server 2016 or later. <!--- Should Windows Server be replaced with Azure Stack HCI (as this is module on Azure Stack HCI, not Windows Server). --->
+- Both the Hyper-V host and the guest VM must be running Windows Server 2016 or Windows Server 2019.
+This functionality is also available on Azure Stack HCI.
 - The physical host computer must have an Intel processor with Virtual Machine Extensions (VT-x) and Extended Page Tables (EPT) capabilities.

-## How to install the Hyper-V Server role on Windows Server? <!--- Should Windows Server be replaced with Azure Stack HCI (or talk about general features of Hyper-V, without mentioning the OS)? --->
+## How to install the Hyper-V Server role?

-To install the Hyper-V server role on local or remote Windows <!--- Should Windows hostr be replaced with Azure Stack HCI host (or talk about general hosst, without mentioning the OS)? --->hosts, you can use **Windows Admin Center (WAC)**, **Server Manager**, or the **Install-WindowsFeature** Windows PowerShell cmdlet.
+To install the Hyper-V server role on local or remote hosts, you can use **Windows Admin Center (WAC)**, **Server Manager**, or the **Install-WindowsFeature** Windows PowerShell cmdlet.